 Hamilton has no shortage of choices when it comes to restaurants!
-From American (The Grain Drafthouse & Eatery, Central Perk, Storm’s Hamburger Inc., and One Way Coffee & Pizza), Mexican (El Jardin, Frida’s Mexican Restaurant, and Taco Loco), Italian (Giovanni’s II), and barbecue (Nita & Glen’s BBQ), you and the family will have plenty of options to choose from.
-You can also spend a day relaxing at Red Wing Dove Winery while snacking on locally-sourced charcuterie boards and sipping on local wines.
+From American (The Grain Drafthouse & Eatery, Central Perk, Storm’s Hamburger Inc., and, Mexican (El Jardin, Frida’s Mexican Restaurant, and Taco Loco), and Italian (Giovanni’s II), you and the family will have plenty of options to choose from.
+You can also spend a day relaxing at Red Wing Dove Winery while snacking on locally sourced charcuterie boards and sipping on local wines.

-Open Saturdays from 1 p.m. to 4 p.m. or by appointment.
-The Hamilton County Historical Museum houses a collection of articles significant to Hamilton County, Indian artifacts, period clothing, World War II pictures, and much more.
+The Texas Historical Commission designated the 18-county area of Central Texas as the Texas Brazos Trail Region.
+Hamilton is featured on the trail because of its rich architectural history.
+Many of the buildings downtown feature their original limestone facades and a rare bowstring iron bridge leads pedestrians to a local nature trail for walking and running.
+Open Saturdays from 1 p.m. to 4 p.m. or by appointment, the Hamilton County Historical Museum houses a collection of articles significant to Hamilton County, Indian artifacts, period clothing, World War II pictures, and much more.
 Housed in the former Hamilton County Jail, built in 1938, the two-story structure is adjacent to the fire station which houses a fire truck from the past.
+Located on the property of the museum is the new Hamilton County Veterans Memorial, dedicated in May of 2022.
+A beautiful memorial dedicated to honor military Veterans of Hamilton County.
 The Gravesite of Billy the Kid (aka “Brushy Bill”) is located in Oakwood Cemetery just north of Hamilton.
-Coming in May of 2022, the Hamilton Texas Veterans Memorial, built to honor military Veterans of Hamilton County.
-The memorial will be located on the property of the museum.

 Arts & Entertainment

-Circle T Resort and Arena hosts various events, including Youth & Adult Rodeos, Barrel Racing, Team Roping, Ranch Sorting, Cutting, Calf Roping, Bull Riding, and Training Clinics.
-On-site lodging or RV parking is available, two covered rodeo arenas and restaurants.
-Downtown Hamilton offers unique shopping and art galleries, such as the Ramsey Collection, Bill Chappell Art, Pecan Creek Outfitters, Burlap Rose, Hamilton Floral and more.
+The Circle T Resort and Arena provides a comfortable western inn for overnight stays, stall and RV reservations, award-winning steakhouse, live music and opportunities to participate in youth and adult rodeos, including the World Series of Team Roping.
+Downtown Hamilton offers unique shopping and art galleries, such as the Ramsey Collection, Bill Chappell Art, Pecan Creek Outfitters, Burlap Rose, Southern Charm Boutique, Hamilton Floral and more.
 The Greater Hamilton Civic Theatre has regular showings of community theatre plays showing throughout the year.